eliseekn/laravel-metrics/README.md

 ```

 #### Notes
-Periods are typically defined for the current month and/or year.
-However, you also have the option to define a specific month or year using dedicated methods.
+Periods are typically defined for the current day, week, month or year.
+However, you can define a specific value using dedicated methods.
 For example:
 ```php
 // generate total count of the orders for the year 2023
 //// by using a custom label column